 Minimum Margins -- The minimum acceptable margins for all pages of the dissertation and the abstract are 1 inch on left and 1 inch on the top, bottom, and right.

-Paper Requirement for the Approval Page--The Approval Page submitted to The Graduate School must be printed on 8.5 x 11 inch white paper.
+Paper Requirement for the Approval Page--The Approval Page submitted to the Registrar’s Office, Degree Audit, lower level must be printed on 8.5 x 11 inch white paper.
 Only original signatures are accepted.

 Font and Point Size -- Recommended fonts include Arial, Times New Roman, and Helvetica with a point size of either 11 or 12.

 Print -- Print should be clear, clean, and dark with no shadows or stray marks.
 Remember to remove tracking changes.

 Spacing -- The text of the dissertation should be double spaced.
 Long quotations, footnotes, appendices, and references may be single spaced.

 Photographs and Graphics -- Photographs, graphics, and scanned images in the dissertation should be high quality.
 The use of color is acceptable.

 Use of materials copyrighted by others -- Any material included that goes beyond "fair use" requires written permission of the copyright owner.
 See specifications on Digital Commons.
 It may be useful to include these in the dissertation as an appendix.